-- 1. At the beginning of an academic year a class behaviour plan, in the form of an RRS Charter, will be drawn up with the pupils, which incorporates clear simple rules that are in effect at alltimes, in all places, and in all activities and is implemented by all staff linked to each class.
+1. At the beginning of an academic year a class behaviour plan, in the form of an RRS Charter, will be drawn up with the pupils, which incorporates clear simple principles that are always in effect, in all places, and in all activities and is implemented by all staff linked to each class.
 The plan clearly establishes the behaviour that is expected from children and the consequences that result from both acceptable and non-acceptable behaviour.
-These rules focus on the values of the school and the right of each child to a high quality education in a safe secure environment.
-The rules must be followed by all pupils and by all staff.
-This charter should be clearly displayed in the every classroom and referred to when dealing with incidents of inappropriate behaviour. - Positive recognition of appropriate behaviour.
-E.g. praise, behaviour awards, class goals, special privileges, etc. This is constantly recognised and reinforced.
-In addition to this each class will have the 'Bragster System' set up in their classroom and will use Class Dojo to share rewards with parents (see appendix 1). - 4.
-Agreed cumulative consequences, known to both children and adults, when children make unacceptable behavioural choices.
-E.g. verbal warnings, time-out, Thinking Club at lunchtime (see appendix 2), in-school exclusion, behaviour card/programme, parental involvement, learning groups and fixed term exclusion.
+These principles focus on the values of the school and the right of each child to a high-quality education in a safe secure environment.
+The plan must be followed by all pupils and by all staff.
+This charter should be clearly displayed in every classroom and referred to when dealing with incidents of inappropriate behaviour.